seanbreckenridge/malexport/README.md

 ### parse

-I generally don't interface with the CLI module here directly and instead use the `my.mal.export` in [HPI](https://github.com/seanbreckenridge/HPI).
+I generally don't interface with the CLI interface here and instead use the `my.mal.export` in [HPI](https://github.com/seanbreckenridge/HPI).
 That handles configuring accounts/locating my data on disk

 The `parse` subcommand includes corresponding commands which take the saved data, clean it up a bit into easier to manipulate representations.
 Those each have python functions which can be imported from `malexport.parse`, or called from the CLI to produce JSON.